…preparing young students for careers that don’t even exist yet!

 CURRENT S.T.E.M.
 Units of Study 2017-18: *Unit Highlights & Photos BELOW

-- Determining the Ecological Biodiversity of Allendale Columbia – current PBL unit of study
+- Determining the Ecological Biodiversity of Allendale Columbia – ongoing PBL unit of study

 Below are highlights of some of our 4th Grade, S.T.E.M. learning experiences throughout the years: